Depending on your circumstances, you could save up to £933* a year on your childcare costs.

 The Government has set a limit for childcare vouchers based on tax bands:

-› £124 each month for a Higher rate tax-payer; and
+› £124 each month for a Higher rate taxpayer

 Parents who joined their employers childcare voucher scheme before 6 April 2011 may have Protected Rights

-and still be able to receive £243 each month in childcare vouchers irrespective of their tax band.
+.
+This means you could receive £243 each month in childcare vouchers irrespective of your tax band.

 Some employers allow their employees to take more than the capped amount.
-However, any additional childcare vouchers over the Government limit are not tax-free and NI-exempt.
+However, any extra childcare vouchers over the Government limit are not tax-free and NI-exempt.

-A number of state benefits - Statutory Sick Pay for example - are dependent on maintaining a minimum level of NI.
-Your gross pay, after deducting the value of your childcare vouchers, must not be less than £10,000 a year in the April 2014-15 tax year.
+Some state benefits - Statutory Sick Pay for example - are dependent on maintaining a minimum level of NI.
+Your gross pay, after deducting the value of your childcare vouchers, cannot be less than £10,600 a year in the April 2015-16 tax year.